Leave this site

 Read more about what you can expect from us as an employer.

-The initial training course is seven weeks classroom based training.
-During this time students undertake a number of IT courses, receive a range of inputs including Law and Public Protection and finally a Practical Application Course where you will have the opportunity to take calls with the support and guidance of an experienced coach.
-You are then assigned to a rota and will begin working the shift pattern with the guidance of an experienced coach for around four months.
+The initial training course is seven weeks classroom-based training.
+During this time students undertake several IT courses, receive a range of inputs including Law and Public Protection.
+Following this you then begin working with an experienced coach for around 8 weeks, working the 24/7 shift pattern.

-If your application has been successfully submitted you will receive an email to your registered email address along with your candidate ID.
-If you have submitted an application but have not received a notification please first check your Spam/Junk folder before emailing [email protected] providing your full name, telephone number and the date you submitted your application.
+If you have submitted an application but have not received a notification please first check your spam/junk folder before emailing [email protected] providing your full name, telephone number and the date you submitted your application.

-Stage two: Situational Judgement Test
+Stage two: Multi-tasking Simulation Test

-Stage three: Call Centre Simulation
+Stage three: Assessment Centre

-Stage five: Pre-employment checks
+Stage four: Pre-employment checks

 Our ability to build trust, understand problems and support our communities across a range of policing matters, relies on us having a workforce that is reflective of our communities and all the unique individuals that exist within them.
 We are committed to promoting equality and diversity within our workforce and to eliminating discrimination.